+• DDI-led approach to visitor economy destination management:

+• Scope business case, which will help to position the region as a global leader in regional data-driven decision-making for strategic tourism investments and allow for the implementation of innovative digital assets to help work towards a truly responsible and sustainable visitor economy for the region.

+Regional Intelligence Centre Establishment:

-- DDI-led approach to visitor economy destination management: - Scope business case, which will help to position the region as a global leader in regional data-driven decision-making for strategic tourism investments - Regional Intelligence Centre: - Finalise business case to enable regional policy makers, service delivery executives and the public to access relevant useful knowledge and insights to develop regional policy and improve services
+• Finalise business case to enable regional policy makers, service delivery executives and the public to access relevant useful knowledge and insights to develop regional policy and improve services.